 The video below is great – how to tell if you need to change your blades, how to choose the right replacement and how to change a couple of different types of blade.

 Being able to change a tyre yourself is a life skill that can really come in handy should you ever get a flat tyre on a journey.
 Regularly check that your spare tyre is fully inflated should you get a flat and need to change the tyre.
-For this task, you’ll need the following essentials which are available at SGS Engineering:
+For this task, you’ll need the following essentials:

 - a vehicle jack